9sphere/Machine-Vision-Recipes/README.md

 # Machine-Vision-Recipes
-Contains different machine vision related recepies
+This is a notebook of my research and recipes for different machine vision applications.